DavidGiraldoCode/s-Evaluating_VR_teleportation_under_stressful_gameplay/sessions_notes.md

 # Session notes

-Here is the revised version of the README with typos and clarity improved:

----

 ## Session 2024-11-05: Adding Graph and Distances

 - **Objective:** Implement the algorithms to determine which platform to teleport to.